 We accept opinion pieces, interviews, photo essays, policy memos, travel journals, expository essays, research summaries, and more!

-- Submissions may reflect original research, but should generally not be full academic research papers unless they are summations or distillations of this research.
+II Submissions may reflect original research, but should generally not be full academic research papers unless they are summations or distillations of this research.

-- Submission length may vary, but should generally be between 1,200-1,400 words.
+III Submission length may vary, but should generally be between ~1000-~1500 words for feature articles.
+Op-Eds of ~800 words will also be considered.

-- Submissions should illuminate the theme/topic of that semester’s issue; however, unrelated submissions will be considered on a case-by-case basis.
+IV Submissions should illuminate the theme/topic of that semester’s issue; however, unrelated submissions will be considered on a case-by-case basis.

 V Submissions, while subject to editing and fact-checking by the editorial board, must already include proper citation in order to be considered for publication.